sivadosapati/neu-sep18/assignments/Assignment7.md

 ## Instructions
 - Max score is 10.
 - Deadline is 23:59 Nov 2nd, Friday.
-- Extra credits are added only if total score is less than 10.
 - **You should write JUnit Test for question 3,4 and 5.**

 ## Questions